 The lifts in the Rietveld building are narrower than the lifts in the other buildings; 1 meter wide and 90 cm deep.

 Accessible toilets are available in all the buildings.
-A floorplan showing the lifts and disabled toilets is available to download here.
+A floor plan showing the lifts and accessible toilets is available to download here.

 > Accessibility Floorplan (pdf)